MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 On the map the Notes and bugs are represented by a small bug icon ![](../images/bug_open.png), green ones are closed/resolved, blue ones have been created or edited by you, and yellow indicates that it is still active and hasn't been changed.

-The OSMOSE bug display will provide a link to the affected object in blue, touching the link will selecte the object, center the screen on it and down load the area beforehand if necessary.
+The OSMOSE bug display will provide a link to the affected object in blue, touching the link will select the object, center the screen on it and down load the area beforehand if necessary.

 ## Customizing Vespucci